 I grew up in a trading family and started trading myself more than 30 years ago in the days before online retail trading became available in Australia.
 In those days trades were opened and closed by phoning a broker.
 I was in a position to retire by my mid 50’s and since then have spent a good deal of my time either trading or involved in trading related activities.

 I took up Forex trading and became an early adopter of the Metatrader platform shortly after it became available in Australia.

 After retirement I studied and obtained a formal teaching qualification and taught trading and investing principles in a voluntary capacity at the University of the Third Age (U3A).
-In 2016, I helped found a small self help trading group known as the Melbourne Forex Trading Team (MFTT) of which I am still an active member.
+In 2016, I helped found a small peer-to-peer mentoring group for Forex traders known as the Melbourne Forex Trading Team (MFTT) of which I am still an active member.